AlgorithmRegister/algorithmregister.github.io/guidance.md

 Identify and select at least three algorithms in use in your city.

 Use the [.csv template](https://standaard.algoritmeregister.org/registration-v0.3.template.csv) or the [Excel template](https://standaard.algoritmeregister.org/registration-v0.3.template.xlsx) as your main algorithm register file.
-Execute a "quick scan" of the selected algorithms by populating the 'BASIC INFO' and 'METADATA' fields, one row per algorithm.
+Execute a "quick scan" of the selected algorithms by populating the 'BASIC INFO' fields, one row per algorithm.
 Check out the [standard documentation](/standard) for more information.

 ### Step 2: Prioritise algorithms